vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 [. . . ] the second caste consists of the tillers of the soil, who form the most numer ous class of the populatioṇThey are neither furnished with arms, nor have any military duties to perform, but they cultivate the soil and pay tribute to the kings and the independent cities.
 In times of civil war the soldiers are not allowed to molest the husbandmen or ravage their lands: hence, while the former are fighting and killing each other as they can, the latter may seen close at hand tranquilly pursuing their work,—perhaps ploughing, or gathering in their crops, pruning the trees, or reaping the harvest.
 11

 The picture is too good to be true, since, for instance, the destruction of crops in the country of the enemy seems to have been common practice; but even if Indian historic reality was less idyllic than Megasthenes wanted us to believe, the essence of his observations seems to be that within the traditional Indian constellation war was primarily conceived as a gallant pastime of kings, a kind of sport that was directed towards eliminating rival kings and acquisition of glory, land and riches, not towards the destruction of neighbouring countries that were hated.
-An unexpected confirmation of this chivalrous ethos is found in the Travelogue of Ibn Bat.t.¯ut.a, who stayed in India for 15 years (c. ad 1335–1349) and who tells us, when once he was in dire straits:
+An unexpected confirmation of this chivalrous ethos is found in the Travelogue of Ibn Bat.t.ūt.a, who stayed in India for 15 years (c. ad 1335–1349) and who tells us, when once he was in dire straits:

 I was afraid that they would all shoot at me at once if I fled from them, and I was wearing no armour so I threw myself to the ground and surrendered, as they do not kill those who do that.
 12